Authorities Investigating 'Family Tragedy' After Elderly Parents, 27-Year-Old Daughter Found Dead Inside Springfield Township Home

 — Matt Petrillo (@MattPetrillo) November 20, 2019

-“This appears to be a family tragedy,” Montgomery County District Attorney Kevin Steele says.
+“This appears to be a family tragedy,” Montgomery County District Attorney Kevin Steele said.

 According to Steele, Julia McIntyre appears to have killed herself.

-“Through our preliminary investigation, the daughter’s fatal wound seems to be self-inflicted, although we are awaiting the autopsy results and the forensic pathologist’s final determination before we say anything further,” Steele says.
+“Through our preliminary investigation, the daughter’s fatal wound seems to be self-inflicted, although we are awaiting the autopsy results and the forensic pathologist’s final determination before we say anything further,” Steele said.

+Neighbors remember seeing Springfield Township Police swarm the home Monday after finding the bodies.

 You must log in to post a comment.